AshwiniRN/SimpleDataEntryApplication-LIS/README.md

 # Simple Data Entry Application

-This is a simple data entry application developed using Java and Spring Boot.
+This is a simple data entry application developed using Java Spring Boot framework along with HTML and CSS.

 ## Setup Instructions